 Contrary to numismatic coins, junk silver refers to pre-1965 coins made of 90% silver that held no collectible value; these include US Dimes, Quarters, and Half Dollars dated before 1965.

-Unlike numismatic coins, junk silver coins are valued primarily for their silver content rather than any collectible attributes.
+Unlike many coins, junk silver coins are valued primarily for their silver content rather than any collectible attributes.
+They can offer a reliable store of value and a simple exposure to silver for beginners.

 Silver Bars